Last reviewed on by

 Outside of the article itself, HANDS was also concerned that the comments on WF’s Instagram post were regulated by folx who were not specialists in sexual health as it relates to STI education, wellness, and destigmatization.
 Simply, both the blog post and corresponding comments to readers contained inaccuracies and further stigmatized herpes.
 For instance: herpes is not transmitted from surfaces.
 Nor is it commonly transmitted in schools; there is no data to support that claim.

-The Steering Committee then decided to reach back out to MBHH and WF, choosing to include all parties who were originally involved in the creation of the “Sex With Herpes” blog post for the sake of full transparency and continued education efforts.
+The Leadership Team then decided to reach back out to MBHH and WF, choosing to include all parties who were originally involved in the creation of the “Sex With Herpes” blog post for the sake of full transparency and continued education efforts.
 We then requested that WF remove the “Sex With Herpes” blog post and Instagram post in its entirety while issuing a statement to their followers.
 When we received no response, we sent a follow-up message, and we have received no response to either message since.

 HANDS believes that all who desire to be a part of the sex-positive community, whether as educators or students, deserve a space and a voice.
 We also believe it is each community member’s responsibility to cultivate awareness around their privileges and strengths and to understand how that intersection adds to the overall power of their presence in the world.
 Further, we believe that everyone who holds space within the community must be held accountable for transgressions.
 HANDS stands with Ev’Yan, Ashleigh, Karmenife, La’Shaunae, Venus Cuffs, Cameron, and anyone else who didn’t feel safe coming forward.
 In addition to the transgressions made against these Black femmes, we would like to expand the conversation as it relates to inaccuracies in WF’s content and the damage this misinformation costs.